Shivaji-137/Project_database_with_bashScript/Build a Periodic Table Database/README.md

 ## Project Structure

-- `modify_database.sh`: Script to create the database, tables, and add columns.
+- `modify_database.sh`: Script to modify the database, tables, and add columns.
 - `periodic_table.sql`: SQL file to set up the database schema.
 - `element.sh`: Shell script to interact with users and retrieve information about chemical elements.